Duke Frasco: Second term

 In the 2022 Philippine House of Representatives elections, Frasco gained 222,288 votes against Durano's 108,596 votes.
 He was eventually elected as one of the deputy speakers of the 19th Congress of the Philippines.
 He sponsored House Bill 6900, which gave residents the power to own land in the Camotes Islands.
 He gave 23 million PHP to eight hospitals in Cebu.

 The Duke Frasco Cup, a basketball event, was started on May 18, 2023.
 More than 100 athletes from different municipalities joined.
 Multiple events were organized, including a tournament.
 The event was described as a mini version of the province's "Guv Cup", but for the 5th district of Cebu.
 On October 30, 2023, Frasco and his wife was charged of “illegally and unjustifiably delivered vehicles as ambulances to Barangays Looc and Poblacion” on February 14, 2022, by Danao Barangay Captains Don Roel Arias (Looc) and Joselito Cane (Poblacion), but the complaints were cleared by The Office of the Ombudsman.
 In a 2024 trademark infringement case, the Court of Appeals reversed the Intellectual Property Office of the Philippines's decision and ruled that Frasco cannot use “Frasco” as trade name on his company's bottled water and containers since it resulted in patent infringement of the registered trademark Frasco used by Ginebra San Miguel (GSMI) on its gin label.

 Third and current term

 In the 2025 Philippine House of Representatives elections, Frasco ran under the National Unity Party.
 He won with 217,303 votes, 6.38 percent of the votes, beating his opponent Mix Durano by 100,000 votes.
 He was expelled from the NUP party after refusing to support Speaker Martin Romualdez.
 In his membership in the 20th Congress of the Philippines, He failed in his bid to become House Speaker in 2025, which caused him to form an independent bloc.

 Personal life

-Frasco is married to Tourism Secretary and former Liloan Mayor Christina Frasco.
+Frasco is married to Christina Frasco, who had served as Tourism Secretary and Mayor of Liloan, Cebu.
 The couple has four children.
-He married her in August 2009, with President Gloria Macapagal Arroyo as a wedding sponsor.
+He married her on August 8, 2009, with President Gloria Macapagal Arroyo as a wedding sponsor.